Integrated gasification combined cycle

-An integrated gasification combined cycle (IGCC) is a technology using a high pressure gasifier to turn coal and other carbon based fuels into pressurized gas—synthesis gas (syngas).
-It can then remove impurities from the syngas prior to the electricity generation cycle.
-Some of these pollutants, such as sulfur, can be turned into re-usable byproducts through the Claus process.
-This results in lower emissions of sulfur dioxide, particulates, mercury, and in some cases carbon dioxide.
-With additional process equipment, a water-gas shift reaction can increase gasification efficiency and reduce carbon monoxide emissions by converting it to carbon dioxide.
-The resulting carbon dioxide from the shift reaction can be separated, compressed, and stored through sequestration.
-Excess heat from the primary combustion and syngas fired generation is then passed to a steam cycle, similar to a combined cycle gas turbine.
+An integrated gasification combined cycle (IGCC) is a technology using a high pressure gasifier to turn coal and other carbon based fuels into pressurized synthesis gas.
+This enables removal of impurities from the fuel prior to generating electricity, reducing emissions of sulfur dioxide, particulates, mercury, and in some cases carbon dioxide.
+Some of these impurities, such as sulfur, can be turned into re-usable byproducts through the Claus process.
+With additional process equipment, carbon monoxide can be converted to carbon dioxide via water-gas shift reaction, enabling it to be sequestered and increasing gasification efficiency.
+Excess heat from the primary combustion and syngas fired generation is then passed to a steam cycle, producing additional electricity.
 This process results in improved thermodynamic efficiency, compared to conventional pulverized coal combustion.

 Significance

 Coal can be found in abundance in the USA and many other countries and its price has remained relatively constant in recent years.
 Of the traditional hydrocarbon fuels - oil, coal, and natural gas - coal is used as a feedstock for 40% of global electricity generation.
 Fossil fuel consumption and its contribution to large-scale CO_{2} emissions is becoming a pressing issue because of the adverse effects of climate change.
 In particular, coal contains more CO2 per BTU than oil or natural gas and is responsible for 43% of CO2 emissions from fuel combustion.
 Thus, the lower emissions that IGCC technology allows through gasification and pre-combustion carbon capture is discussed as a way to addressing aforementioned concerns.